playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 </script>
 ```

-When you click on the `<button>` here, it will throw an error but this error will not escape out of the event listener's scope.
+When you click on the `<button>` here, it will throw an error, but this error will not escape out of the event listener's scope.
 This means that the following will not work:

 ```javascript
 try {